| |

 The Pros and Cons of Coffee & Caffeine

-where can i buy accutane in stores Kicking the Coffee Habit
+Kicking the Coffee Habit

-With the passing of Valentine’s Day and lovers everywhere having just indulged in transparently Cacao of the Now’s “Sexual Chocolate,” I’m sure those whose desires were fed on Sunday, found themselves seeking some “mud” on Monday.
+With the passing of Valentine’s Day and lovers everywhere having just indulged in Cacao of the Now’s “Sexual Chocolate,” I’m sure those whose desires were fed on Sunday, found themselves seeking some “mud” on Monday.

 I didn’t celebrate, but instead had a lovely post V-Day coffee date at Urth Café.
 Although, in lieu of coffee, I had a chai latte, which I highly recommend for the wonderful flavors and beautiful latte art.
 How DO they do that?